actions/checkout@v6 credentials don't work with Docker container actions — no workaround

 How to prevent it

-Start with the exact checkout@v6 credentials don't work with Docker container actions — authentication fails in multi-container CI workflows with persistent open issue and 13+ comments text and the smallest action that reproduces it.
+Match checkout@v6 credentials don't work with Docker container actions — authentication fails in multi-container CI workflows with persistent open issue and 13+ comments exactly before applying the quick fix.